abiiranathan/programming-lectures/README.md

 This will open a new tab in your browser where you can navigate to the lectures and run them.
 A better approach is use [Vscode](https://code.visualstudio.com/) and install the [Jupyter extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) to run the lectures inside Vscode.

-You may note some html files in the repository.
-These are the exported versions of the notebooks and can be viewed in a browser.

 ## Instructor
 The instructor for the lectures is `Dr. Abiira Nathan`.
 You can reach him via email at